benlcollins/rails_api_testing_examples/readme.md

 Get the Muppets app up and running locally: https://github.com/benlcollins/rails_api_testing_examples/tree/master/muppets-api

-## Step 2: Using the Minitest framework
+## Step 2: Writing tests with the Minitest framework

 Minitest is the Rails built in testing framework.

 Official documentation: http://guides.rubyonrails.org/testing.html

-Look in your Rails app folder now and you can see at "test" folder with the following sub-folders:
+Look in your Rails app folder now and you can see the "test" folder with the following sub-folders:

 - controllers (where we write tests for our controllers)
 - fixtures (this is sample data for testing purposes)